top of page

 Michelle Crowl has called Alaska home for the last 13 years.
 In 2012, she joined a trail crew in Southeast Alaska and loved building and hiking multiple trails around Alaska.
 Since 2018, Michelle has volunteered as a crew member, assistant crew leader, and crew leader with Alaska Trails, gaining status as a super volunteer.
 In her free time, she loves participating in the many adventures that Alaska has to offer.

-The Girdwood Trail Crew will be working on the Iditarod National Historic Trail for 10 weeks, as well as two weeks each in the Seward Ranger District and Glacier Ranger District of the Chugach National Forest.
-This crew will work on trail maintenance projects such as brushing and drainage as well as wooden structure work, including new bridge construction.
+The Chugach National Forest Trail Crew will be working on the Meridian Lakes Trail, Upper Winner Creek Trail, and Iditarod National Historic Trail.
+This crew will work on trail maintenance projects such as brushing, drainage, tread hardening, as well as wooden structure work.

 Crow Pass.png